Main Window

 Object Inspector

-The most frequently used tab on the main control panel is the Object Inspector.
-Its layout is shown in the following diagram.
+The most frequently utilized tab within the Main Control Panel is the Object Inspector.
+Its layout is depicted in the diagram below.

 A